verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Routing Resource Graph Format Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is an example of what a generated routing resource graph file would look like.
+An example of what a generated routing resource graph file would look like is shown below:

 .. code-block:: xml
-    :caption: Example of ``<port_rotation_map>`` tag.
+    :caption: Example of a routing resource graph in XML format
     :linenos:

     <rr_graph tool_name="vpr" tool_version="82a3c72" tool_comment="Generated from arch file my_arch.xml">